 published October 1954 - April 1985.
 All copyrights are hereby acknowledged.

 magazines after many years of an established standard always ruffles the figurative

 Old World Standards Breaking Through

-Little did Heinrich Rudolf Hertz dream that someday his name would create havoc with magazine
+Little did Heinrich Rudolf Hertz dream that someday his name would create

-this international term of reference is appearing in other books and magazines.
+that this international term of reference is appearing in other books and magazines.

 recommendations of the International Organization for Standardization (ISO) and